-Friction welding produces lighter finished products, making it a great solution for many tough engineering challenges.
-That's because it allows for different materials to be joined together – including many combinations that are otherwise considered unweldable.
+Friction Welding produces lighter finished products, making it a great solution for many tough engineering challenges.
+That's because it allows for dissimilar materials to be joined together – including many combinations that are otherwise considered unweldable.

-Friction welding can be used for a variety of part geometries and applications including jet engine bladed disks, automotive air bag components, retail bar bells, military vehicle components, and pistons or axles to name a few.
+Friction Welding can be used for a variety of part geometries and applications including jet engine bladed disks (blisks), automotive air bag components, retail bar bells, military vehicle components, and pistons or axles to name a few.

 FIND YOUR SOLUTION

-MTI serves a variety of industries and applies friction welding to thousands of applications including global aerospace companies, the U.S. military, and large agricultural and trucking companies.
+MTI serves a variety of industries and applies Friction Welding to thousands of applications including global aerospace companies, the U.S. military, large agricultural and trucking companies, and more!
 And we're prepared to find a solution for your needs.
-We’ll build a machine for that makes your part, we’ll make the part for you, or we’ll help you make the part even better.
+We’ll build a machine that makes your part, we’ll make the part for you, or we’ll help you make the part even better.